-The Executive Committee comprises of the Chief Executive Officer, Chief Operating Officer, Head of Business Development, Head of Private Markets, Head of Investments and the Head of Strategic Risk & Compliance.
+The Executive Committee comprises of the Chief Executive Officer, Chief Operating Officer, Chief Risk & Compliance Officer, Head of Business Development, Head of Private Markets and the Head of Investments.
 The ExCo is responsible for all significant matters relating to the overall management of the Hermes business.